Servings: 120 st

 Rest time:

-• Place the starch containers in a heated cabinet for 48 hours to allow the Cuberdons to solidify and get the right texture.
-Alternatively, let it rest at room temperature for several weeks (3).
+- Place the starch containers in a heated cabinet for 48 hours to allow the Cuberdons to solidify and get the proper texture.
+Alternatively, let them rest at room temperature for several weeks (3).

 Calories: 50kcal